It's Always Jan

-It's Always Jan is an American situation comedy that aired on CBS during the 1955-1956 television season.
+It's Always Jan is an American sitcom that aired on CBS during the 1955–56 television season.
 The series stars Janis Paige as a widowed nightclub singer struggling to make ends meet.

 Synopsis

 Janis Stewart is a war widow and struggling nightclub singer who lives in an apartment in New York City on the East Side of Manhattan with her 10-year-old daughter Josie.
 Jan faces the challenges of raising Josie as a single mother, and her finances are precarious.
 To help pay the rent, Jan and Josie share their small apartment with two women who are friends of Jan: Pat Murphy, a secretary for a theatrical producer, and Val Marlowe, an aspiring actress and model.
 Harry Cooper is Jan's longtime agent and loyal friend.
 Stanley Schreiber is the 20-year-old son of the man who owns the neighborhood delicatessen and works as a delivery boy there.

 Jan performs regularly at Tony's Cellar, a nightclub in Manhattan.
 She is talented and hopes for bigger things in her career, but never gets the big break in show business she hopes for.
 Jan, Pat, and Val often bicker with one another over the eligible bachelors they meet and compete with one another for the men's attention.